Learning of a New Digital World

 Growing up with Nerdy Parents

 It’s abundantly clear now that I had some gifted role models.
-I was a very unique and “weird” individual from the start because of how intelligent my family was.
-It lead to my curiosity around rhetoric and persuasion that defines me today.
+I was a very unique and “weird” individual from the start.
+It's because of how intelligent my family was.
+Their style of parenting lead me to my curiosity around rhetoric and persuasion that defines me today.

 I didn’t realize it at the time, but their influence pushed me towards a and unconventional one journey through life.
 College is an experience for all, but it was incredibly weird for me.
 I was welcomed with odd looks when I disclosed my major to others.
 For a short period, I was embarrassed to even study Rhetorical Theory with my persuasion mentor Larry Williamson.